Thomas9363/How-to-Train-Custom-Hand-Gestures-Using-Mediapipe/README.md

 **Step 5: Control a Robotic Device**

 The robotic device contains a pan-tilt servo setup with two lasers mounted on top. ***hand_detect_robot.py*** is the script used to control the device.
 You can see the results in my [YouTube channel](https://www.youtube.com/watch?v=cxTbU-zHZtY).
-THe detailed descriptions are located at my [instructables site](https://www.instructables.com/How-to-Train-Custom-Hand-Gestures-Using-Mediapipe/).
+A more detailed description is located at my [instructables site](https://www.instructables.com/How-to-Train-Custom-Hand-Gestures-Using-Mediapipe/).